 https://ischool.umd.edu/academics/phd-information-studies/admissions; https://ischool.umd.edu/academics/phd-information-studies/; https://gradschool.umd.edu/funding/assistantship-information; https://gradschool.umd.edu/funding/student-fellowships-awards

 During your PhD journey, I'm here to support you as you explore ideas, critically engage with theories and literature, rigorously design and conduct data analysis for your research projects, and define and pursue your own research trajectory and career path.
 PhD study is a time to develop intellectual independence, and my role is to support, guide, and challenge you as you shape your scholarly identity.
+I work collaboratively with my advisees to create new knowledge together and to address important problems that matter to both of us.

 Even though our program guarantees funding for all admitted full-time students, typically through teaching assistantships, research assistantships, or university fellowships, I strongly encourage my PhD students to look for opportunities and apply for additional internal and external fellowships and research grants throughout their PhD studies.
 These opportunities include major external awards like the National Science Foundation Graduate Research Fellowship (NSF GRFP; for those eligible), corporate fellowships (e.g., from Microsoft, Google), and dissertation funding such as the National Science Foundation Doctoral Dissertation Research Improvement Grant (NSF DDRIG; I was awarded one during my own PhD study) or the Social Science Research Council (SSRC) fellowships.
 UMD also offers competitive internal funding through programs like TRAILS and AIM.
 When I was a graduate student at Cornell and a postdoc at UW, I applied and received multiple competitive internal grants, and those were very rewarding experiences.
 Preparing these applications helps you clarify your research vision and sharpen your thinking.
 When you receive an award, it gives you more flexibility in your research, adds a strong credential to your CV, and creates more space for us to collaborate on deepening and refining your ideas.
 I'm happy to support you through this process, from identifying appropriate opportunities to brainstorming and reviewing drafts.
 Writing grant proposals is a skill that will serve you well in any research-driven career, and it’s worth developing early.